-Thanks to a generous land donation from Kodak The Mills at High Falls were constructed just North of Platt St. The three-story apartment building contains 67 new units.
-There are plans for 21 additional units to be built at The Mills.
+Thanks to a generous land donation from Kodak, The Mills at High Falls were constructed just North of Platt St. The three-story apartment building contains 67 units.

 Center at High Falls

 Press a button and meet the legends of Rochester.
 Set a water wheel in motion.
 Or sit in a taxi and get to know the city.
 There is something for everyone here at the Center which originally served as the Rochester Water Works.
 A simulated raceway and thundering falls are just some of the interactive 3-D exhibits that show how geology, technology, culture and creativity influenced the life that flourished at High Falls way back when.
 The center also has three unique upstairs art galleries that highlight local artists ranging all skill and age levels.
 With its interactive exhibits and 3-D displays, the Center at High Falls is fun for kids of all ages, with self-guided tours and free admission.

 For current events, directions and operating hours, visit the High Falls website at www.centerathighfalls.org.

-Behind the walls of these massive stone buildings, you'll find a 40-foot high glass atrium, interpretive programs and activities and even a gift shop stocked with unique items from Rochester and High Falls.
+Behind the walls of these massive stone buildings, you'll find a 40-foot high glass atrium and interpretive programs.

 At High Falls